 - Of course, surf (or body or boogie board).

-This 10.5 mile hike of Newport’s estuaries is a nature lover’s dream with well-kept hiking paths (as well as biking paths) and an abundance of unique wildlife.
+This 10.5-mile hike of Newport’s estuaries is a nature lover’s dream with well-kept hiking paths (as well as biking paths) and an abundance of unique wildlife.
 I got married overlooking this water, which can also be kayaked and SUP on.

-This is an island within an hour ferry ride from mainland Orange County- you can see it from Newport on a clear day.
+Catalina is an island within an hour ferry ride from mainland Orange County- you can see it from Newport on a clear day.
 Its main city of Avalon has elegant dining and shopping opportunities.
 My first open water SCUBA dive occurred in the reefs close to the island’s shore.
 It is some of the best diving in the state with its abundance of wildlife, like the California marine state fish, the bright orange Garibaldi.
 Outside of the city, you will find undisturbed hiking trails through the California scrub among the prickly pears.
 There are also places to camp.
-I really love this place, one of the Channel Islands.
-To read more about Catalina check out Chillin’ in Catalina from Our Family Travel Adventures.
+I love this place, one of the Channel Islands.
+To read more about Catalina, check out Chillin’ in Catalina from Our Family Travel Adventures.

 A must-visit, this fast food joint is really as good as rumored!
 My order is always a single animal style (an off-menu hamburger variation in which the meat is grilled in mustard and slathered with special sauce-thousand island dressing- and cheese), hand-cut french fries and a chocolate shake.
-I just referred a couple of friends there and they visited multiple times.
+I just referred a couple of friends there, and they visited multiple times.

 This restaurant specializes in deep dish pizzas and has locations on all my favorite California Beaches.
-I love the Sweet Pig, loaded with ham, stewed tomatoes, pineapples and mozzarella cheese.
+I love the Sweet Pig, loaded with ham, stewed tomatoes, pineapples, and mozzarella cheese.
 Don’t forget the Pizzokie (warm cookie in a pizza pan covered in an ice cream sundae) for dessert!

 My favorite is at the end of the Balboa Pier, but you can find these 40s style hamburger joints all over southern California.

-California is all about being active and health conscious.
+California is all about being active and health-conscious.
 This is my favorite restaurant to get my veggie on!
 I love the Vegetable Lasagna, any of their salads and the not-so-healthy cheesecake with a sour cream frosting and strawberries is the best I have had on earth!

 Being located within a couple of hours from Mexico and full of Mexican immigrants, be sure not to miss the Mexican food- the best I have had in the US.
 There are so many great places for buena comida.
 My suggestion is to skip the chains and hit up any number of storefronts or drive-thrus.
 The best ones will have menus in Spanish and offer tongue (lingua) on the menu.
 I love carne asada anything!

-My kids always ask to go to this hands on science museum where you can experience an earthquake, a tornado or play hockey.
+My kids always ask to go to this hands-on science museum where you can experience an earthquake, a tornado, or play hockey.